 - Undertake tasks required to complete the request, aligning your practice with other procedures as relevant to the request.

-- Complete CRIS requirements, including records of actions, decision and rationales.
+- Complete CRIS requirements, including records of actions, decision making and rationales.

-- Ask the team manager to review your actions and endorse the closure decision.
+- Request the team manager to review your actions and endorse the closure decision.

 - Use appropriate CRIS closure outcome.

 Child not known to Child Protection or a closed case

 - Register the request in CRIS as an Intake – ‘Hague Convention Request’ if the request relates to a child not known to child protection or a closed case.

 - Consult your supervisor about the assessment and whether to register a report where the Child Protection Hague Convention request suggests that a child may have suffered or be at risk of significant harm.